Become an FLPA sponsor

 Westchester County allocated more than $1.3 million to the project from its capital program.
 The conservatory was also made possible by nearly nine years of fundraising and sponsorships through the Friends of Lasdon in conjunction with the County Parks department.
 A-Team Construction has donated much of the project’s construction work, valued at more than $350,000.

 The Friends of Lasdon presented Astorino with a $500,000 check yesterday for the exclusive use by the Department of Parks, Recreation and Conservation to help with improvements to the Westchester County Parks system as well as will contributing $200,000 to the conservatory project.
-The Lasdon Family Foundation, the 9th District Federated Garden Clubs of New York State and the Westchester Parks Foundation also contributed significant funds to the project.
+The Lasdon Family Foundation and the 9th District Federated Garden Clubs of New York State and the Bolnick Family also contributed significant funds to the project.
 Additional support came from New York State Electric and Gas (NYSEG), M&T Bank, Sav-a-Tree, Prospero Nursery, Ledley Food Service and the Helen Lindsay estate.

 Fenton Construction and Ironworkers from NY Local 40 completed the second leg of the Conservatory on October 12.